 Access to the public for ice skating in the winter months is coordinated through a partnership between the University and the Princeton Recreation Department.
 Flags are prominently posted to indicate when the lake surface is frozen and safe to use for skating.
 Do not skate on the lake unless signage and flags indicate that it is safe to ice skate, and stay in areas marked for skating.
 Use of the lake for skating is at your own risk.

-Any use of Lake Carnegie by an organization must be approved by the Princeton University Office of Community and Regional Affairs, by calling 609-258-3204 or emailing to firstname.lastname@example.org.
+Any use of Lake Carnegie by any organization must be approved by the Princeton University Office of Community and Regional Affairs, by calling 609-258-3204 or emailing to email@example.com.